Optimize discrete loss with finite-difference physics constraint and time-stepping for PDE solving

-Beyond qualitative visualization, Fig.~\ref{fig:cavity_center-verlocity} reports representative centerline profiles, including velocity and pressure distributions along the cavity centerlines.
-These profiles provide a concise quantitative check of the flow structure, and confirm that FDTO reproduces the expected near-wall behavior and overall recirculation patterns in the time-dependent case.
+Beyond qualitative visualization, Fig.~\ref{fig:cavity_center-verlocity} reports representative centerline profiles, including velocity and pressure distributions along the cavity centerlines, together with the benchmark data of Ghia et al.~\citep{ghia1982high}.
+These profiles provide a concise quantitative check of the flow structure and confirm that FDTO reproduces the expected near-wall behavior and overall recirculation patterns in the time-dependent case.

 Fig.~\ref{fig:cavity_vs_SGR} summarizes the convergence histories.
 Across Reynolds numbers, FDTO exhibits faster error reduction and consistently lower relative $L_2$ errors than ODIL-SGR, with the performance gap widening as $\mathrm{Re}$ increases and the optimization landscape becomes more nonlinear.
 Consistent with these trends, Tab.~\ref{tab:cavity-acc} reports the minimum achieved error and the corresponding runtime, highlighting the efficiency advantage of FDTO at higher Reynolds numbers.
-Notably, at $\mathrm{Re} = 7500$, ODIL-SGR fails to converge to a stable solution, whereas FDTO still reaches a low-error state within a finite runtime.
+Notably, at $\mathrm{Re}=7500$, ODIL-SGR fails to converge to a stable solution, whereas FDTO still reaches a low-error state within a finite runtime.

 Finally, FDTO is compared with representative PINN-ND solvers by assessing practical efficiency (per-epoch runtime and GPU memory usage) together with convergence stability.
-The convergence curves in Fig.~\ref{fig:cavity_FDX_fig} highlight the stability of the proposed framework: FDTO exhibits smooth, nearly monotonic error decay, whereas FDGN and Gen-FVGN converge more slowly and show more pronounced oscillations, suggesting reduced optimization stability.
+The convergence curves in Fig.~\ref{fig:cavity_FDX_fig} highlight the stability of the proposed framework.
+FDTO exhibits smooth, nearly monotonic error decay, whereas FDGN and Gen-FVGN converge more slowly and show more pronounced oscillations, suggesting reduced optimization stability.
 From an efficiency standpoint, Tab.~\ref{tab:cavity_FDX_tab} further shows that FDTO achieves a substantially smaller GPU memory footprint than Gen-FVGN while maintaining competitive runtime, indicating a favorable trade-off between memory usage and computational speed.
 This trend is consistent with the core design of FDTO, where the unknown fields are optimized directly on discrete degrees of freedom under physics constraints rather than being represented by a global neural parameterization.
 By avoiding backpropagation through deep network surrogates and their associated intermediate activations, FDTO reduces memory overhead and maintains stable coupled updates of velocity and pressure under challenging dynamics.